dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-share-state.md

 To enable state sharing, Dapr supports the following key prefixes strategies:

 * `appid` - This is the default strategy. the `appid` prefix allows state to be managed only by the app with the specified `appid`.
-All state keys will be prefixed with the `appid`.
+All state keys will be prefixed with the `appid`, and are scoped for the application.

 * `name` - This setting uses the name of the state store component as the prefix.
+Multiple applications can share the same state for a given state store.

 * `none` - This setting uses no prefixing.
+Multiple applications share state across different state stores.

 ## Specifying a state prefix strategy